ruby-rice/rice/doc/bindings/instance_registry.rst

 Disabled
 --------
 When the instance registry is disabled, Rice will wrap a C++ instance in a new Ruby instance regardless of whether it is already wrapped by a Ruby instance.
+Therefore if you make multiple calls to a C++ method that returns the same C++ object each time via a reference or pointer, multiple wrapping Ruby objects will be created.
+By default having multiple Ruby objects wrap a C++ object is fine since the Ruby objects do not own the C++ object.
+For more information please carefully read the :ref:`cpp_to_ruby` topic.

 There is one exception to this rule, which happens when a C++ method returns back itself.
-Rice recognizes that the C++ object is wrapped by the Ruby object making the call, and thus it is returning self.
+Rice recognizes that the C++ object is wrapped by the Ruby object making the call, and thus it is returning self (see :ref:`return_self`).

 Why is Tracking Disabled?
 -------------------------